pragmint/open-practices/practices/automate-database-migrations.md

 ### Performance Impact Assessment
 Have we experienced performance impacts during migrations?
 How can we minimize downtime and performance degradation, especially in production environments?

-### Compliance and Security Considerations
-Are our migration processes compliant with relevant data protection and privacy regulations (e.g., GDPR, HIPAA)?
-How do we ensure that migrations do not compromise data security or compliance?

 ### Monitoring and Alerting
 Do we have adequate monitoring and alerting in place to detect and respond to issues during the migration process?
 How can we improve real-time visibility into migrations?